Bremen: Economy

-According to data from the Organization of Economic Cooperation and Development, Bremen had a GDP per capita of $53,379 in 2013, higher than the average for Germany as a whole.
+According to OECD data, Bremen had a GDP per capita of $53,379 in 2013, higher than the average for Germany as a whole.
 For comparison, in 2013, the World Bank reported Germany had a GDP per capita of $46,268, and the EU overall had a GDP per capita of $35,408 in the same year.

 Bremen is the second development centre of the region, after Hamburg.
 It forms part of the production network of Airbus SAS and this is where equipping of the wing units for all widebody Airbus aircraft and the manufacture of small sheet metal parts takes place.
 Structural assembly, including that of metal landing flaps, is another focal point.
 Within the framework of Airbus A380 production, assembly of the landing flaps (high lift systems) is carried out here.
 The pre-final assembly of the fuselage section (excluding the cockpit) of the A400M military transport aircraft takes place before delivery on to Spain.